 The focus of the laboratory of James J. Lee, Ph.D., is on understanding the molecular and cellular mechanisms surrounding the immune responses associated with allergy, asthma and cancer.

-The focus of my laboratory is the understanding of the molecular mechanisms regulating cell determination during mammalian hematopoiesis and embryonic development.
-Our approach to these problems extensively utilizes the mouse as a model system.
-In particular, we exploit the generation of transgenic and knockout mice as a method to study the differentiation and effector functions of eosinophils, a type of white blood cell (granulocyte) involved in host defenses to parasites and often increase in numbers as a consequence of allergic inflammation (e.g., hayfever, asthma etc.).
-We have created several novel mouse models of human diseases characterized by eosinophil infiltration of specific tissues.
-These mouse models allow us to characterize at a molecular and cellular level the specific pathways leading to pathology.
+Dr. Lee's approach to these problems extensively utilizes the mouse as a model system.
+In particular, his team exploits the generation of transgenic and knock-out mice as a method to study the differentiation and effector functions of eosinophils, a type of white blood cell (granulocyte) involved in host defenses to parasites.
+Eosinophils often increase in number as a consequence of allergic inflammation (for example, hay fever, asthma and so on).

 Dr. Lee's team has created several novel mouse models of human diseases characterized by eosinophil infiltration of specific tissues.
 These mouse models allow for the molecular- and cellular-level characterization of the specific pathways leading to pathology.

 Dr. Lee's laboratory collaborates extensively with Nancy A. Lee, Ph.D., at Mayo Clinic's campus in Scottsdale, Arizona, to achieve their experimental goals.